 14. It mattered little what he said.
-He influenced

-568 DR. BABASAHEB AMBEDKAR : WRITINGS AND SPEECHES the emotions and bent whoever listened to his will.
+He influenced the emotions, and bent whoever listened to his will.

-15. He could create in the minds of his hearers that what he taught was not only a verity, but the very hope of their salvation.
+15. He could create in the minds of his hearers [the sense] that what he taught was not only a verity, but the very hope of their salvation.

-16. His hearers could recognize in his words the truth that makes of slaves free men.
+16. His hearers could recognise in his words the truth that makes of slaves, free men.

-17. When he talked with men and women his serene look inspired them with awe and reverence and his lovely voice struck them with rapture and amazement.
+17. When he talked with men and women, his serene look inspired them with awe and reverence, and his lovely voice struck them with rapture and amazement.

-18. Who could have converted the robber Augulimala or the Cannibal of Atavi?
-Who could have reconciled King Pasenjit to his queen Mallika by a single word.
-To have come under his spell is to be his for ever.
+18. Who could have converted the robber Augulimala, or the Cannibal of Atavi?
+Who could have reconciled King Pasenjit to his queen Mallika by a single word?
+To have come under his spell is [=was] to be his forever.
 So charming was his personality.